 While Millennials do more research than any other generation when it comes to buying a new car, the process of actually shopping is one that they dislike.
 According to the 2016 Beepi Consumer Automotive Index 52% of car shoppers feel anxious or uncomfortable at traditional car dealerships, with Millennials leading the pack in their dislike with 56% saying they’d rather clean their homes than negotiate with a dealer.
 Millennial women (62%) also stated they feel pressured to buy right away and 49% said they felt tricked into buying features they didn’t need.

 Regardless of where they are located, Millennials are looking for alternatives to traditional car buying.
 When asked about newer car buying alternatives 54% said they would “love” to be able to buy a car without leaving the house and 42% admitted being “fine” with buying a car without going for a test drive first, so long as there was some form of guarantee from the dealer.
 This trend of services being able to sell or buy a car from home can be found in Australia as well as United States, UK, and pretty much everywhere else too.

-What really interest me though are that traditional dealerships are adapting.
-For instance, CarMax is thriving with their no-haggle process and online dealerships can have massive inventory and deliver the car directly to you with the entire transaction including finance being done online.
+What really interests me though is that traditional dealerships are adapting.
+For instance, CarMax is thriving with their no-haggle process and online dealerships can have a massive inventory and deliver the car directly to you with the entire transaction including finance being done online.